W3cubDocs

 prop

-A string containing the name of the property to be bound to the given function.
+A string containing the name of the property that the setter func is bound to.

 A function to be called when there is an attempt to set the specified property.
 This function receives the following parameter: